tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 ```

 Note that we make use of a different version of the applicative operator here: `*>`.
-Note also that we didn't have to provide an implementation of `*>` - rather, the typeclass system picks up a default implementation of this operator (and a bunch of other functions too) from the base definition of `Applicative`.
+Note also that we didn’t have to provide an implementation of `*>` - rather, the typeclass system picks up a default implementation of this operator (and a bunch of other functions too) from the base definition of `Applicative`.
 These default implementations are able to make use of the `<*>` that we provided for our instance of `Applicative` for `Parser`.

 ```haskell
 Prelude> :t (*>)